Quantum Drinfeld Hecke Algebras: Example

 \section{Example}

 In this section, we show how to use our results to work out the complete set of \qdha s arising from a fixed group.
-We assume the characteristic of $\K$ is zero in this example.
+We assume the characteristic of $\K$ is not two in this example.

 Consider the subgroup $G$ of $\GL_3(\K)$ generated by the two matrices